CVTC COVID-19 PROTOCOLS

 - Check in and pick up at the beginning and end of a Session will be in timed intervals and will be only drop off and pick up.
 No one will be allowed to enter the main camp area other than the camper.

-- At the greeting table just inside the entrance to camp, trained staff will ask the family the following six questions developed by the Monterey County Health Department about the child’s possible exposure and/or contact with COVID-19 and anyone with COVID-19 symptoms in the last 14 days:
+- At the greeting table just inside the entrance to camp, trained staff will ask the family the following three questions developed by the Monterey County Health Department about the child’s possible exposure and/or contact with COVID-19 and anyone with COVID-19 symptoms in the last 14 days:

 - Does anyone in your household including the camper have a fever of 100.4 or over?